yaser01/mkv-muxing-batch-gui/Readme.md

 >1.
 Add new subtitle to each video file
 >1.
 Subtitles names **don't have to match** videos names
 >1.
 You can reorder the subtitles so that each subtitle is matched with the right video
 >1.
+You can remove files from subtitle tab
+>1.
 You can set subtitles to be default/forced
 >1.
 You can set subtitle delay, track name, language
 >1.
 You can set the new subtitle to be at the top of subtitles tracks in the output video [instead of adding it at the last]